Months 3 to 12 after RTC

-The discharge early days section (see link) is a random set of thoughts and diary entries in the first few months after my discharge from the rehabilitation centre.
+The discharge early days section (see link) is a random set of thoughts about the first few months following my discharge from Haywood Hospital.
+Some of it relates to considering my time in Haywood, and some back at home.

 I was given an assessment by my physiotherapist who worked with me during my early recovery days, the report can be viewed by following this link.
 While the physio's role was principally to work on my physical deficiencies, she gained great insight into my thoughts and feelings and helped me understand how I felt about myself at that time.